yhg8423/yhg-terminal-site-gatsby/src/pages/markdown-pages/info/who.md

 #### News
+- My final paper from Agency for Defense Development, "Forward to the Future: A Deep Learning-based Approach to Mitigate Control Transmission Delay of Teleoperated Driving in Unstructured Environments" was accepted to [IET Electronics Letters](https://ietresearch.onlinelibrary.wiley.com/journal/1350911x)!
+(2025.06.10)
 - I will attend [CHI 2025](https://chi2025.acm.org/) to present our work [UX Remix](https://arxiv.org/abs/2504.09169)!
 (2025.04.25)
 - Our paper "UX Remix: Improving Measurement Item Design Process Using Large Language Models and Prior Literature" was accepted to [Meta-HCI Workshop](https://meta-hci.github.io/) on [CHI 2025](https://chi2025.acm.org/)!
 (2025.03.21)
 - I took a third place in the [Concordia Contest](https://www.cooperativeai.com/contests/concordia-2024) (competition track) at [NeurIPS2024](https://neurips.cc/Conferences/2024)!
 (2024.12.15)